Get Involved

 We seek to prevent the schools and students in our programs from becoming tourist attractions – by educating tourists about the best ways to be involved without exploiting children.
 We therefore provide the following structured – and minimally disruptive options – for visitors to see our projects first-hand and perform meaningful activities.

-Cook Lunch at a Rural Primary School
+Cook Lunch at a Remote Primary School

 from $300 or $400 (depending location)

-Travel two hours northwest of Siem Reap to a remote primary school supported by PLF to serve lunch.
+Travel two hours northwest of Siem Reap to a remote village primary school supported by PLF to serve lunch.
 You will work alongside students to prepare the whole school’s meal and serve heaps of fried noodles for an all-you-can-eat lunch.
 After the students have eaten and gone home, you will eat lunch at a local guest house and have the option of visiting our Learning Center in Srayang.

-*full day activity, available Monday to Saturday
+*full day activity, available Monday to Saturday, available all year EXCEPT April-May

 • Cambodians are conservative and dress modestly.
 Shorts are acceptable but should be knee-length and shoulders covered.
 Mini skirts, tank tops and low-cut tops are not acceptable attire in the countryside.